School of Nursing

 Required Documents:

 The documents listed below should be uploaded directly to your Graduate School online application.
-Please do not send these materials to the School of Nursing, Kinesiology, and Health Sciences.
+Please do not send these materials to the School of Nursing.

 • Transcripts from all colleges/universities attended